What is dengue?

 If you're traveling to an area with dengue, you should take steps to prevent mosquito bites

 Dengue is caused by the dengue virus.
-This virus is present in most tropical and subtropical parts of the world.
+This virus is in most tropical and subtropical parts of the world.
 It's most common in Southeast Asia and the Caribbean.
 But a few people have gotten dengue in the southern United States and Hawaii.

 When a mosquito bites an infected person, it picks up the virus and gives it to the next person it bites.